 The County requires that groups and organizations wishing to sell approved fireworks obtain and complete an application.
 There is a fee for filing this application.
 Due to the nature of this activity, the sale of fireworks must be approved by both the County Manager and County Sheriff.

 For organizations and groups wanting to conduct organized fireworks displays or exhibits, the county requires the completion of a separate application.
 After the application has been filed with either the County Manager or Emergency Services Coordinator, the request will be reviewed and approved only if certain fire safety provisions are met.
-Because no two fireworks venue sites are the same, the County reserves the right to stipulate the conditions and requirements under which the permit for display or exhibit of fireworks will be approved.
+Because no two fireworks venue sites are the same, the County reserves the right to stipulate the conditions and requirements under which the permit for the display or exhibit of fireworks will be approved.
 County applications for the sale of fireworks or the display/exhibit of fireworks are also available at either the County Courthouse or Emergency Services Office.

 Lincoln County Ordinance No. 2003-06 identifies what types of fireworks are prohibited from sale or use within the unincorporated areas of the county.
 Specifically, "missile-type rockets”, "helicopters”, aerial spinners”, stick-type rockets”, and "ground audible” devices are banned for sale or use within the unincorporated areas of the county.
 The ordinance also calls for the use of other non-prohibited fireworks to be limited to areas that are paved or barren, and that a sustainable source of water should be readily available for use by a property owner or members of the public in the event of an accidental fire.
 Fireworks are always prohibited on Federal lands, and the use of fireworks within municipalities should be confirmed with local authorities.